 - Place the matches inside and close the lid.

 Whether you’re the type of camper who enjoys meeting others and swapping tales of phenomenal campsites or you prefer solitude, making much of your own camping gear is the best way you can equip yourself when heading out.
+For an easy tutorial on how to waterproof your own matches, see our article on this topic.

 It saves you money, provides you with the items you need, and increases your survival skills.
 Don’t be shy about making your own items.
 You might even find that you prefer your DIY gear over the things you can buy.